Table of Contents

 In my experience, the biggest plus about staying in a Casa Particular is the warmth of the people who own the place.
 As the caption on the photo says, they did treat us like family, except they don’t nag at you to wake up in the morning!

 They invite us to dine with them, they are your parents, your siblings and your private hotel concierge all rolled into one.
+They also respect your privacy and will leave you in peace.

 Transportation: I always rent a taxi (I use the same guy every trip) – he charges $40 USD per day, plus gasoline which is negligible, available 24/7 – 4 or 5 in the morning, never complains, always polite, courteous, and most importantly, knows Havana intimately and like most Cubans, he doesn’t speak much English, but that doesn’t matter to me.
 Granted, the car is an early 90s Lada, no air conditioning. but I don’t care about that.
 It also adds to the charm if not the comfort!
 If you want to see any of the attractions, I always find this is the best way to go, in Cuba or any other country.